tanmay031/user_management/README.md

 #### GitHub Actions
 1. **CI/CD Pipeline:** GitHub Actions is configured to build, test, and deploy the application automatically on push to the main branch.
-2. **Configuration:** The GitHub Actions workflow is defined in `.github/workflows/deploy.yml`.
+2. **Configuration:** The GitHub Actions workflow is defined in `.github/workflows/build-and-deploy.yml`.

 #### EC2 Deployment
 1. **EC2 Setup:** Ensure your EC2 instance has Docker installed and ports 80 (HTTP) and 8080 are open.
 2. **SSH Access:** The GitHub Actions workflow requires SSH access to the EC2 instance to deploy the Dockerized application.
 3. **Deployment:** On every push to the main branch, GitHub Actions will:
+  - On push to the main branch: Trigger the workflow whenever changes are pushed to the main branch.
-   - Build the Docker image.
+  - Build the Docker image: Build the Docker image and tag it with the current Git commit SHA for versioning.
-   - Push the Docker image to your EC2 instance.
+  - Push the Docker image to Docker Hub: Push the built Docker image to Docker Hub.
-   - Restart the Docker container on the EC2 instance to run the new version.
+  - Connect to the EC2 instance: Use SSH to connect to the EC2 instance.
+  - Use Docker Compose on EC2: Pull the latest Docker image from Docker Hub and restart the container using docker-compose.

 ### API Endpoints
 - **POST** `/api/users` - Create a new user.